ivansurif/azure-terraform-data-pipeline/README.md

 <br>

 ### The following resources need to be created <u>_manually_</u>:
-The reason is that state file is stored in Azure itself.
-So the creation of the storage group, account and container where Terraform will be able to create and update the file need to precede the deployment of the resources through this repo.
+The reason is that in this architecture, Terraform _state file_ is stored in Azure itself.
+So the creation of the storage `account` and `container` where Terraform will be able to create and update the state file need to precede the deployment of the resources through this repo.

-Their names are referenced in file `provider.tf`:
+Creating those resources will also require the creation of a resource group in Azure.
+That resource group is not referenced in this repo.
+Instead, the storage `account` and `container` names are, in file `provider.tf`:

 ```
 terraform {
   backend "azurerm" {
-    storage_account_name = "sandbox4terraform"
+    storage_account_name = "terra4mstate"
     container_name       = "tfstate"
     key                  = "azure.tier0.common_services"
     # Access Key set as environment variable ARM_ACCESS_KEY
   }
   (...)
 ```
+In the above code, `key` is a parameter used to specify the name of the Terraform state file within the Azure Storage Account.
+The key parameter can be used to specify a prefix for the state file name or the full path of the state file.

+In this case, the key parameter value is set to "azure.tier0.common_services", which means that the Terraform state file for this configuration will be stored in a container named "tfstate" within the "terra4mstate" storage account with the name "azure.tier0.common_services".

+The key parameter is optional, and if it is not specified, Terraform will use a default naming convention to create the state file name.

 And, as mentioned in the code comment, repo secret `ARM_ACCESS_KEY` is necessary for the repo to be able to write to that container.